Creating Balance in Life is an important part of being healthy and happy.

 Purpose is something that makes us feel involved and good about ourselves, or in balance.
 It could be as different as taking our dog for a walk, or taking care of ones own family.
 And any step in that direction, such as finding a new walking partner or plogging, is positive.
 However, sometimes embracing support from others align our purpose in life.

-Embracing Support from Others
+Embracing Support from Others is important for Creating Balance in Life!

 We may want advice from family and friends.
 That’s OK, too, and is where support from others comes in.
 Talking with someone who has been through similar things—whether it is a mental health issue, addiction, trauma, pain issues, smoking, diabetes, bullying, or abuse—makes us feel less alone.
 When we realize others have had similar feelings and experiences and have been able to move forward and grow, it can give us the confidence to move forward, too.